 For further information about the group go to the About Us menu option.

 The RSPB is a conservation organisation and does not have facilities to look after abandoned or injured birds.
 They do, however, offer advice.
 Please click on the header above for advice.

 No matter how small your garden it is possible to encourage and support wildlife.Please click on the header above to get some expert advice from the RSPB.

 To become a member of the RSPB Doncaster Local Group is not compulsory to be a member of the RSPB but we do encourage membership because of the many extra benefits you gain including free entry to RSPB sites.

-If you would like to join the group and take part in our many activities, including learning more about birds and wildlife, then please get in touch with our membership officer by clicking the icon above.
+If you would like to join the group and take part in our many activities, including learning more about birds and wildlife, then please get in touch with our membership officer by clicking the header above.

 Bird Watching Kit

 Eyes and Ears

 With these you can see bird movement or hear a bird calling which aids detection and sometimes identification of a bird.